It’s a topic many travelers to and expats in Germany wonder about at some point: how do I blend in with the locals?

 Coach purses – Dead giveaway that you’re American.
 Coach stuff isn’t sold over here and I’ve never noticed a European wearing anything by Coach.

 Red hair – To blend in with middle-aged German women, dye your hair red.
-Not a naturally occurring red tone, like Lucille Ball’s hair, more like something between maroon and magenta.
+Not a naturally occurring red tone, more like something between maroon and magenta.

 - Germans/Europeans don’t wear jeans – just plain wrong.
 Jeans are quite common here, they are just leaner cut than in the US.